hexojs/site/source/api/box.md

 });
 ```

-Box passes the content of processing files (`file`) to processors.
-You can read the information from this argument.
+Box passes the content of matched files to processors.
+This information can then be read straight from the `file` argument in the callback:

 Attribute | Description
 --- | ---